How to Use Appraise or Apprise (Word Choice, Examples)

 FAQs

-A: To assess the value or quality of something, or to officially examine and state how much it's worth.
+To appraise means to assess the value or quality of something, or to officially examine and state how much it's worth.

-A: To inform or tell somebody of something.
+To apprise means to inform or tell somebody of something.

 Sources